msxie92/MangaRestoration/README.md

     * Modify [manga.json](configs/manga.json) to set path to data.
     * Run `python testreal.py -c [config_file] -n [model_name] -s [image_size] `.
     * For example, `python testreal.py -c configs/manga.json -n resattencv -s 256 `
+    * You can also use `python testreal.py -c [config_file] -n [model_name] -s [image_size] -sl [scale]` to specify the scale factor.
-    * Note that the Convex interpolation refinement requires large GPU memory, you can enable it by setting (bilinear=False) in MangaRestorator to restore images with large resolution.
+    * Note that the Convex interpolation refinement requires large GPU memory, you can enable it by setting (bilinear=False) in MangaRestorator to restore images.
 Defaultly, we set bilinear=True.

 <!-- ------------------------------------------------------------------- -->
 ## Citation